ai-forever/sage/docs/source/index.rst

 -------------------

 We implemented two methods for spelling corruption. **S**\ tatistic-\ **b**\ ased **S**\ pelling **C**\ orruption (\ **SBSC**\ ) aims to mimic human behaviour when making an error.
-While `Augmentex <#augmentex>`_ relies on rule-based heuristics and common errors and mistypings especially those committed while typing text on a keyboard.
+While `Augmentex <#id9>`_ relies on rule-based heuristics and common errors and mistypings especially those committed while typing text on a keyboard.

 🚀 Both methods proved their effectiveness for spelling correction systems and celebrated substantial **performance gains** fully reported in our `Paper <https://aclanthology.org/2024.findings-eacl.10/>`_.